Burrer/signal/README.md

   - Email Template (samples provided)

 # Steps
-- Create an API key with at least mail permissions (cURL example provided)
+- Create an API key with at least mail permissions
 UI: Settings -> API Keys -> Create Key
 ![N|Solid](https://content.screencast.com/users/ryantsg/folders/Jing/media/78ffe380-37ef-4c35-887b-25cfe0f6c20e/00000004.png)

-- Authenticate Your Domain (requires domain ownership and access to host for DNS creation) Sendgrid Documentation
+- Authenticate Your Domain (requires domain ownership and access to host for DNS creation).
+If you do not have a domain skip ahead to the next steps (you will still be able to send mail, you will just a see a 'via sendgrid.net' statement in the FROM address).
+Sendgrid Documentation
 ![N|Solid](https://content.screencast.com/users/ryantsg/folders/Jing/media/5dab8e97-f289-4e2f-8426-ce45b50518d9/00000006.png)